Jeremy-zjy/Covid-19-Sentiment-Analysis/README.md

 # Submission

 You must submit your solution through the **Kaggle Competition**.
-THe url is https://www.kaggle.com/c/sentiment-analysis-of-covid-19-related-tweets.
+The url is https://www.kaggle.com/c/sentiment-analysis-of-covid-19-related-tweets.

 # Data Usage Agreement